-Amnesty International – Policy on Human Rights of Sex workers
+Amnesty International’s Policy on the Human Rights of Sex Workers

 So, some people may be aware that Amnesty International have released their policy – Amnesty International Policy on State Obligations to Respect, Protect and Fulfil the Human Rights of Sex workers.